 North Hamilton Community Health Centre was the driving force in bringing the award-winning Pathways to Education Program to Hamilton.
-Pathways, the innovative stay-in-school program designed to reduce poverty and its effects by lowering the dropout rate among high school students from economically disadvantaged communities and increase their participation in post-secondary programs, has been established in two neighbourhoods in North Hamilton beginning in the 2009/2010 school year.
+Pathways to Education the innovative high school support program designed to reduce poverty and its effects by lowering the dropout rate among high school students from economically disadvantaged communities and increase their participation in post-secondary programs, was established in two neighbourhoods in North Hamilton beginning in the 2009/2010 school year.

-What makes the Pathways program work is its comprehensive and integrated approach structured around four pillars of support: academic support through tutoring in core subjects, social support through group and career mentoring by positive adult volunteers, financial support through post-secondary scholarships and bus tickets/food vouchers, and counselling and personal support from a Pathways Coach.
+What makes the Pathways to Education program work is its comprehensive and integrated approach structured around four pillars of support: academic support through group and career mentoring,(workshops, field trips and coaching) by positive adult volunteers, financial support through post-secondary scholarships and bus tickets/food vouchers, and counselling and personal support from a Pathways Coach.

-First created and implemented in Regent Park (Toronto) by the Regent Park Community Health Centre in 2001, Pathways has seen the dropout rates in the area fall from 56% to 10% and the post-secondary participation rate has increased from 20% to 80%.
+First created and implemented in Toronto Regent Park Community Health Centre in 2001, Pathways to Education has seen the dropout rates in the area fall from 56% to 10% and the post-secondary participation rate has increased from 20% to 80%.
 A proven effective model, this success has led to two other programs in Toronto, as well as one in Ottawa, Kitchener and Montreal.

 The need for such a program in North Hamilton was evident after North Hamilton Community Health Centre identified that the drop out rates for students living in the North End of Hamilton is approximately 45%.
-Through collaboration from the Hamilton Wentworth District School Board, the Hamilton Wentworth Catholic District School Board and Mohawk College, among others, the Health Centre worked with Pathways Canada to gain the full approvals necessary to launch the program in Hamilton.
+Through collaboration with the Hamilton Wentworth District School Board, the Hamilton Wentworth Catholic District School Board and Mohawk College, among others, the Health Centre worked with , Pathways to Education Canada to gain the full approvals necessary to launch the program in Hamilton.

-The Health Centre is actively recruiting students registered in high school and living in the North Hamilton neighbourhoods of Keith and Bennetto to register for the program, and new for September 2016, students entering Grade 9 and living in the Gibson and Landsdale (GALA) neighbourhood.
+The Health Centre is actively recruiting students registered in high school and living in the North Hamilton neighbourhoods of Keith and Bennetto to register for the program, students entering Grade 9 and living in the Gibson and Landsdale (GALA) neighbourhood.
 In addition, volunteers from across Hamilton are being enlisted to serve as tutors and mentors.